Use the supplied EF‑X8 shoe-mounted flash unit for additional lighting at night or indoors under low light.

 Raise the flash.

-This feature can also be accessed via shortcuts (aShortcut Options).
+This feature can also be accessed via shortcuts (Shortcut Options).

-Highlight items using the selector and rotate the rear command dial to change the highlighted setting (aFlash Settings).
+Highlight items using the focus stick (focus lever) and rotate the rear command dial to change the highlighted setting (Flash Settings).

 Depending on the distance to the subject, some lenses may cast shadows in photos taken with the flash.